-Permanent Makeup Vs. Semi-Permanent Makeup
+Permanent Makeup vs. Semi-Permanent Makeup

 Advancements in Permanent Makeup

 Fortunately, pigments have advanced a great deal in recent years.
-Now pigments are made specially for the permanent makeup industry and specifically for the face.
-The skin on the face is very different than the rest of the body.
-The combination of advancements in pigments and the fading process allows for a beautiful cosmetic solution that won't simply be washed off but can be tweaked as years go on."
+"Now pigments are made especially for the permanent makeup industry and specifically for the face.
+The skin on the face is very different than the rest of the body,” says Bray.
+“The combination of advancements in pigments and the fading process allows for a beautiful cosmetic solution that won't simply be washed off but can be tweaked as years go on."

-Tattoo Pigment Types and Longevity
+Pigment Types and Longevity

 Precautions to Take Before Your Treatment

 “Before your appointment, stay away from anything that over-sensitizes your skin, such as retinoids, glycolic or alpha hydroxy acids, Accutane, and sun exposure,” advises Miramontes.
 “If you are ovulating, you may be more sensitive, so take that into account.”

 What to Expect With a Permanent Makeup Treatment